 BML Munjal University (BMU) one of India’s world-class universities that offer innovative learning, teaching and research environment, a Bachelor’s degree in Business Administration and the Bachelor’s of Legislative Law (Hons) course – under its School of Law – to students who are interested in gaining in-depth knowledge of business and commerce along with legal education.
 Under the LLB course, students polish their analytical ability, logical reasoning, and communication skills.

-The BBA LLB syllabus is vast; however, the 5-year interdisciplinary course explores the intersection of law and business in a nutshell.
+The law field is vast; however, the 5-year interdisciplinary BBA LLB (Hons) course offered at BMU explores the intersection of law and business in a nutshell.
 In the first two years of the course, students learn a combined course in law and business.
 The next three years are given importance to understanding law.
 Aspiring students who wish to build a career Law are can consider pursuing BBA LLB (Hons) degree at BMU.
 At the university, students receive comprehensive knowledge about the subject.
 Interested applicants can check information on the university’s website for further LLB course details.

 Whether it’s the matter of education, civil society, politics, or business, laws are signs everywhere.
 So if you are concerned about someone’s rights or have a keen interest in understanding governance or administration, you cannot afford to ignore this subject.
 You have the power to make a difference.
 Your qualification can indeed make a difference.